clearcontainers/runtime/docs/architecture/architecture.md

 #### [`delete`](https://github.com/clearcontainers/runtime/blob/master/delete.go)

 `delete` is about deleting all resources held by a stopped/killed container.
-Running containers can not be deleted unless the OCI runtime is explicitly being asked to.
+Running containers cannot be deleted unless the OCI runtime is explicitly being asked to.
 In that case it will first `kill` the container and only then `delete` it.